dsenze/neighborhood-map/README.md

 # Overview
 ## All vegan resturants in the :heart: of new york.
-Vegan2map uses primarly google API to render a map and markers.
+Vegan2map render a googlemap with markers.

 Google PlacesService search for a hardcoded location "new york" and return places around this radius.